CodeBySRY/Second-Semester/CS112L/ReadMe.md

 ## 📁 Folder Overview

 This repository contains practical C++ code examples from the CS112L course, focused on core Object-Oriented Programming (OOP) concepts.
 Each topic is organized into its own subfolder for clarity and ease of use.
+**Navigation**: Go to the folder titled, 'OOP Related Topics', and within that, you will find folders divided according to topics, and within them, the codes.

 ---